latest nhpb_banner 1__compressed

 Toilet Roll Tubes: Many savvy sellers are earning money from selling toilet roll tubes on eBay, Amazon, and Etsy.
 These paper tubes are not trash, but rather are used for arts, crafts, and school projects.
 You can earn $25 + for 77 toilet paper tubes.
 Paper towel tubes can be listed as well.
 This is a great way to add some cash to your wallet while being resourceful to the environment.

 Ink cartridges: Each year, millions of cartridges and toners are thrown in the trash which ends up in landfills.
 Recycling empty cartridges will help to reduce solid waste, raw materials, the energy needed to produce a new product and even saving millions of tax dollars that will be required for additional landfill management.
-Stables offer $2 per cartridge with a maximum of 20 returns per month.
-You can also visit ecyclegroup.com for a monthly check of $25 for empty laser, toner and inkjet cartridges.
+Some companies such as Staple will pay for cartridges or visit ecyclegroup.com for a monthly check for empty laser, toner and inkjet cartridges.

 Used Batteries: Batteries are used around the house to power remote controls, flashlights, video games consoles, and other devices.
 It is also used in medical environments, health devices, and emergency responders.
 They tend to fill up landfills, but they too can be a source of extra cash.

-Batteries are easily thrown into the trash or forgotten, which can be extremely dangerous and disposable batteries can potentially start fires and it can be very toxic and can cause contamination of water.
-You can recycle batteries and earn between $4- $12 per battery.
-There is a network of over 34,000 recycling centers in the US.
+• Batteries are easily thrown into the trash or forgotten, which can be extremely dangerous and disposable batteries can potentially start fires and it can be very toxic and can cause contamination of water.
+You can recycle batteries (9-Volt, AAA, cell phone batteries, etc.) and earn easy money per battery.
+There is a network of over 30,000 recycling centers in the US.
 For battery disposal, visit earth911.com or Call2recycle.org

-Leftover Foods: This can be used for garden compost.
+Spoiled/Unused/Leftover Food: Wasting food is an ecological and economic problem.
+Millions of children and low income families are also going hungry, and it is a sin to waste a meal or groceries.
+By throwing away food, you are also tossing out money.
+This is a source of “trash” that can be put to such good use.
+This can be used for garden compost.
 Gardening is a great way to save money on your grocery bill.
+As perishable trash can become valuable soil over time via composting.
 Even for those in the Northeast regions– gardening can be performed during the spring/summer months to save money on food.
+Or give it to a food bank.

 Fabric scrap: If you have pieces of fabric scrap type trash around your house, you can use it to make crafty projects that can be sold on Etsy and other online marketplaces.
 Colorful cloth can be used to make fabric keychains, bookmarks, memory games for kids, decorative hair bows and pins.